Melatonin: What You Need To Know

 Research suggests that melatonin plays other important roles in the body beyond sleep.
 However, these effects are not fully understood.

-Melatonin dietary supplement can be made from animals or microorganisms, but most often they’re made synthetically.
+Melatonin dietary supplements can be made from animals or microorganisms, but most often they’re made synthetically.
 The information below is about melatonin dietary supplements.

 What are the health benefits of taking melatonin?

 Melatonin supplements may help with certain conditions, such as jet lag, delayed sleep-wake phase disorder, some sleep disorders in children, and anxiety before and after surgery.